 In the recovery phase, a very diligent warm-up is even more important.
 Make sure that all your joints and muscles, especially the injured ones, are warm and activated.
 If you do use strengthening exercises, I'd recommend smoothly going through isometric movements, and slowly moving through the full range of motion exercises.

 There are lots of shoulder self-mobilization exercises available (typically following the Mulligan technique, which leverages mobilization during movement).
-Another classic is the infraspinatus exercise.
+Another classic is the infraspinatus exercise, or using a shoulder pulley for rehab or and strengthening the rotator cuff.
 A final secret tip is the dead hang for shoulder pain recovery.
 It's one of the exercises that worked best for me (simply hanging from a pullup bar, ideally for a minute) and it feels surprisingly nice.

 Regardless of what you do, do something.
 Stay active and go out.
 It's good for circulation and mood.
 Don't underestimate the mind-body connection.
 Get that sunshine and happiness vitamin D.